 Discussions

 The essential oil present in peppermint has antiviral, antibacterial, and antifungal activities (L et al., 2017), which aid in the growth performance of animals and birds (Morshedy, 2019).
-In this study, it was observed that feed intake increased wiith increased levels of peppermint supplementation in the diet.
+In this study, it was observed that feed intake increased with increased levels of peppermint supplementation in the diet.
 This increase in feed intake due to peppermint application is consistent with findings by another researcher (Al-Kassie, 2010).
 Adult birds have twice as many taste buds as young birds, allowing them to better detect the strong flavor of peppermint compared to day-old chicks.
 This response to increasing doses of peppermint may support the theory that as birds age, their taste buds develop further (Mehri et al., 2015).

 The FCR value decreased with higher concentrations of peppermint in the diet, with the best result observed in group T4 (Table 2).
 The positive effects of peppermint on weight gain and FCR found in this study align with the findings of other researchers (Abbas et al., 2021; Mehri et al., 2015).
 The significant improvement in performance due to peppermint supplementation, even surpassing the outcomes of AGP (Antibiotic Growth Promoters), indicates that peppermint is a better alternative to AGPs for achieving improved production.
 However, growth performance varied significantly across different age periods.
 Between 18–24 days of age, birds from all groups exhibited the highest growth performance, including weight gain and FCR (Table 3).
 Conversely, during the 39–46-day period, the birds showed the lowest production performance (Table 3).
 Although it is impractical, rearing quails up to 18–24 days could be the most profitable in terms of feed conversion efficiency.